overtonjust/mixer-backend/README.md

 # Mixer - Backend

-This app is designed to store a diverse collection of songs, including details such as title, artist, album, and genre.
-It allows users to easily add, remove, and update songs from a collaborative Library.
+This app is designed to allow users to easily add, remove, and update songs from a collaborative Library.
+Fundamentally, it stores a diverse collection of songs, including details such as title, artist, album, and genre.

 Noteworthy features: